privacy-scaling-explorations/zkevm-circuits/bin/mpt-test/README.md

 Just run `./test_mainnet_blocks.sh`

+NOTE: this run the tests with keccak testing disabled, because it takes SO MUCH to test with keccaks enables.
+If you want to run them with keccak, just run `cargo run --release --no-default-features`.

 ## Adding new blocks to prove

 In order to add more blocks to prove you have to: